Pitch Perfect's Skylar Astin Packs On the PDA with Jack Osbourne's Ex-Wife Lisa Stelly - E! Online

 "The most perfect face," she wrote, with Skylar giving a smirk to the camera.

 At this time, it's unclear when the two began spending so much time together.
-However, news of their cheeky Instagram uploads and apparent relationship comes a year after Skylar and Anna announced their split.
+However, news of their relationship comes a year after Skylar and Anna announced their split.

 The Pitch Perfect co-stars tied the knot in 2016.
 Two years later, fans noticed they both stopped following each other on social media and seemed distant.
 Soon after the speculation, the duo confirmed their breakup.